mobh13/AdvProject/README.md

-# AdvProject
+# AdvProject DDL
-# This is the Advance programming Project
+# This is the Advance programming Project DDL

 # Mohamed Madan
 # Abdullah Ali